lx4r/markdownfox/README.md

 ## Downloads

-... can be found under [releases](https://github.com/lx4r/markdownfox/releases)
+... can be found at [releases](https://github.com/lx4r/markdownfox/releases)

 ## Build Setup